 Review Criteria Discussion/Explanation and CATEGORY I: COMMUNITY CHARACTER addresses the issues of land use and transportation capacity and neighborhood compatibility within the context of an overall City image.
-A. Is there sufficient current and future land use and transportation capacity to incorporate this project?
-If this project is approved, there would be approximately 1.8 million square feet remaining in the City-wide development pool; this project would utilize 8,484 square feet.
-In addition, the project will implement a TDM Program to further reduce vehicle trips (see also, Balanced Growth Profile ).
-B. Does project use and design contribute positively to a City image and community character that reflects current and future "high-tech" Silicon Valley?
+A .
+Is there sufficient current and future land use and transportation capacity to incorporate this project?
+If this project is approved, there would be approximately 1.39 million square feet remaining in the City-wide development pool; this project would utilize 13,898 square feet.
+An Initial Study was prepared for the project and found that the project's relatively low number of net new peak hour trips can be absorbed by the existing roadway with minimal impacts.
+With implementation of a TDM Plan, vehicular peak hour trips and average daily trips to and from the site will be further reduced.
+In addition, existing public transit facilities will serve the site.
+The new public sidewalk along the project frontage will also help to enhance pedestrian amenities.
+Bike lanes exist along the Maude Avenue frontage. В. Does project use and design contribute positively to a City image and community character that reflects current and future "high-tech" Silicon Valley?
 The high-quality architecture will contribute positively to community character and is compatible with other buildings found in the neighborhood.
 As conditioned, the building will be required to achieve at least LEED Gold-level certification.
-The contemporary architecture and sustainable features enhance the City's high-tech image.
-C. Does the project include minor upgrading of the building for safety or special function purposes?
-The proposed project includes redevelopment of the entire site; the existing building will be demolished.
+The contemporary architecture and sustainable features enhance the City's high-tech image. С. Does the project include minor upgrading of the building for safety or special function purposes?
+The proposed project includes redevelopment of the entire site; the existing building will be demolished and replaced with new buildings that comply with permitted requirements and applicable codes.
 D. Have potential adverse impacts on nearby land uses been avoided, minimized or mitigated?
 The proposed project utilizes an existing site.
 There are no anticipated negative impacts on surrounding sites.
-An initial study identified potential impacts on biological and cultural resources on the subject site.
-Mitigation measures have been identified to reduce these impacts to a less-than-significant level.
+An Initial Study was prepared for the project and found impacts to be less than significant with mitigation for biological and cultural resources on the subject site.